 If only_test_for_changes is true then a boolean is returned which is true iff some changes would be made.

-The same situation in the return type specification is handled by moving the colon token up to the line with the closing paren.
+This is handled by moving the colon up to the line with the closing paren.
 The situation does not occur inside parameter lists because they are always nested inside parentheses.